mojaloop/documentation/vuepress/docs/api/fspiop/pki-best-practices.md

 - A _Switch_ that acts as an intermediary platform between FSP platforms.
 There is also an _Account Lookup System_ (ALS) available to identify in which FSP an account holder is located.

-For more information about the environment, see [Network Topology](#network-topology).
+For more information about the environment, see [Section 4](#4-network-topology), Network Topology.

-[Certificate Authority PKI Management Strategy](#certificate-authority-pki-management-strategy) and [Platform PKI Management Strategy](#platform-pki-management-strategy) identify management strategies for the CA and for the platform.
+[Sections 5](#5-certificate-authority-pki-management-strategy) and [Section 6](#6-platform-pki-management-strategy) identify management strategies for the CA and for the platform.

 Communication between platforms is performed using a REST (REpresentational State Transfer)-based HTTP protocol (for more information, see _API Definition_).
 Because this protocol does not provide a means for ensuring either integrity or confidentiality between platforms, extra security layers must be added to protect sensitive information from alteration or exposure to unauthorized parties.

 ## PKI Background